 Cryptocurrencies have taken the world by storm over the past several years.
-Ever since Bitcoin hit the mainstream in 2017, their adoption by both users and investors has continued to grow.
-While the focus of Bitcoin and other cryptocurrencies was initially on the development of currencies for use at point of sale, investors soon realized that with the explosive growth potential of cryptocurrencies they could make for great investment options.
+Ever since Bitcoin hit the mainstream in 2017, its adoption by both users and investors has continued to grow.
+While the focus of Bitcoin and other cryptocurrencies was initially on the development of currencies for use at the point of sale, investors soon realized that with the explosive growth potential of cryptocurrencies they could make for great investment options.
 And just as with many other assets, cryptocurrencies can be invested in through an individual retirement account (IRA).

 The cryptocurrency wallet that enables consumers to purchase goods at a cash register also serves as a place to store cryptocurrency investments.
 The development of offline wallets and cold storage helps to keep cryptocurrencies safe from hackers.
 With a Cryptocurrency IRA, the custodian’s insured institutional storage provides investors the peace of mind that their digital assets are as safe as any other investment they make.

 Most popular cryptocurrencies don’t have a single central issuer.
 They are dependent on a network of computers all running the same protocol, which engages in complex mathematical calculations to verify transactions of cryptocurrency tokens.
 That process is known as “mining” cryptocurrencies.
 When transactions are successfully verified, miners are rewarded with additional units of the cryptocurrency.

 In the case of Bitcoin, there can only be 21 million bitcoins ever created, and the mining process will become progressively more difficult.
 The last bitcoins are set to be mined sometime next century.
 Once all those bitcoins are mined, no more can ever be created.
 Many other popular cryptocurrencies have similar restrictions on their supply.